 Now, we don’t go crazy.
 I don’t buy every new hot supplement on the market and I still can’t afford free-range chicken, but we do our best while still leaving room to focus intently on paying down those loans and traveling once in a while.
-We’ve made amazing progress on our debt which will be paid off in full eventually.
+We’ve made amazing progress on our debt which will be paid off in full eventually (thanks again, YNAB budget).
 But we eat every single day, so an emphasis on this area was key for us.

-At first, I felt this was a strange topic to write about because it’s not about cutting back on spending.
-It’s about giving yourself permission to fully prioritize something that’s important to you—in all its glory (and cost).
+This isn’t an article about how to save money on groceries, it’s about giving yourself permission to fully prioritize something that’s important to you—in all its glory (and cost).
 But then I realized that’s pretty much all we write about here at YNAB.
 You cut spending in one area so that you can put those dollars towards the better thing, whatever it is for you.

 So, if you’d like to focus more on your health, or if you have a family member who requires a specialized diet, or you want to support the local farmers in your area, I’m here to say YES!
 Go for it!
 It may require trade-offs in other areas of your budget, so take time to reassess your priorities and make changes if you need to.

-Like Ben, we are big proponents of meal planning.
-It sets us up for success every single time.
-I am not a spreadsheet wizard like his wife is, so I pay for an app to organize everything for me.
+We are big proponents of meal planning.
+It sets us up for success every single time and does help cut down on how much we spend on groceries.
+I pay for an app to organize everything for me.
 I do all my shopping on Saturday mornings so we’re completely set for the week.
 This saves a lot of time and money because I’m only buying what we need for a set number of days.

 We Stay In Often and Cook from Scratch

-Cooking from scratch allows you to control the ingredients and is often way cheaper than buying pre-made food.
+Cooking from scratch allows you to control the ingredients and cuts down on grocery costs compared to buying pre-made food.
 I don’t particularly enjoy cooking, but there is something pretty satisfying about getting complete nourishment from something I made myself (and it’s easier for our small family size!)

 My grocery list keeps me shopping primarily around the perimeters, where the freshest whole foods are kept: fruits, veggies, dairy, eggs.
 These are your friends.
 Venturing further into the center of the store will lead you to packaged, processed foods filled with preservatives and ingredients I’d pay money to hear people try to pronounce correctly.
-You might be able to stretch your dollar further in these areas, but this is not actually real food, though solid marketing tactics try to lead us to believe so.
-This way of life isn’t about paying more for a lot of cheap food.
-It’s about quality food that’s going to nourish and satiate us.
-And, more often than not, grass-fed meat and pesticide-free produce taste way better than conventional items.
-Because their rich flavors are more satisfying to the palate, you won’t feel the need to eat as much.
-Win-win!
+You might be able to stretch your dollar further in these areas, but this is not the food I want to fill my body list.

 One of my favorite things we’ve started doing over the past year is buying in bulk with our own containers.
 We take our glass jars to our local co-op every week and fill them with only what we need for the next seven days.
 We simply weigh the empty jars, record the weight on a sticker, then fill them up with bulk ingredients—nuts, seeds, grains, chocolate, honey, granola, and flours.
 The store clerk then subtracts the weight of the empty jar from the overall weight.
 It’s great for cutting down our plastic consumption and helps us reduce waste by only buying what we need.
 I hate throwing away food for many reasons, but envisioning my money going into the trash is one of the worst.